hiiakku/100-Days-of-ML/README.md

 **Today's Progress** : Attended a google hangout meeting of the Pytorch Scholars and landed upon a great set of lectures by Stanford University CS231n.

 **Link of Resource:**   [Convolutional Neural Networks for Visual Recognition](https://www.youtube.com/playlist?list=PLC1qU-LWwrF64f4QKQT-Vg5Wr4qEE1Zxk)

+## Day 65: Nov 26 , 2018

+**Today's Progress** : Worked on the project - *Spammers and fake user detection on twitter*.
+Fetch twwwts from twitter using tweepy library and API Credentials.
+Segregated the data in two tables - tweet_data and user_data.